MichaelKaaden/express-rest-api/README.md

 To compile the app initially, use `npm run gulp`.
 To automatically compile the sources on each change, use `npm run watch`.

+Looking inside the gulpfile.js you'll find some other tasks that might help you in developing the application, for example `watch:test`.

 ## Running the app